Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions: Introduction

-Stochastic algorithms have also been extensively studied through \loja{} inequalities and we briefly mention a few references here. \cite{dereich2019central,dereich2021convergence} analyzed stochastic gradient descent (SGD) in the presence of non-isolated minima, using \loja{} inequalities among other things.
-Local analyses of SGD using \pl{} inequalities are given by~\cite{li2021happens} and~\cite{wojtowytsch2021stochastic}. \citet{ko2022local} studied the local stability and convergence of SGD in the presence of a compact set of minima with a condition that is weaker than \pl{}.
+Stochastic algorithms have also been extensively studied through \loja{} inequalities, and we briefly mention a few references here. \cite{dereich2023central,dereich2021convergence} analyzed stochastic gradient descent (SGD) in the presence of non-isolated minima, using \loja{} inequalities among other things.
+Local analyses of SGD using \pl{} inequalities are given by~\cite{li2022what} and~\cite{wojtowytsch2023stochastic}. \citet{ko2023local} studied the local stability and convergence of SGD in the presence of a compact set of minima with a condition that is weaker than \pl{}.
 As for second-order algorithms,~\cite{masiha2022stochastic} proved that a stochastic version of regularized Newton has fast convergence under \pl{}.

 \loja{} inequalities are also particularly suited to analyze the convergence of flows.
 Notably,~\cite{lojasiewicz1982trajectoires} bounded the path length of gradient flow trajectories and~\cite{polyak1963gradient} derived linear convergence of flows assuming \pl{}.
 Related results for flows but under \mb{} are claimed in~\citep[Prop.~12.3]{helmke1996optimization}.
-More recently,~\cite{apidopoulos2021convergence} considered the Heavy-Ball differential equation and deduced convergence guarantees from \pl{}. \cite{wojtowytsch2021stochastic2} studied a continuous model for SGD and the impact of the noise on the trajectory.
+More recently,~\cite{apidopoulos2021convergence} considered the Heavy-Ball differential equation and deduced convergence guarantees from \pl{}. \cite{wojtowytsch2024stochastic} studied a continuous model for SGD and the impact of the noise on the trajectory.

-Finally, we found only few convergence results based on \mb{} in the optimization literature. \cite{fehrman2020convergence} derive capture theorems and asymptotic sub-linear convergence rates for gradient descent assuming that \mb{} holds on the solution set.
-They also provide probabilistic bounds for stochastic variants.
-In order to solve systems of non-linear equations,~\cite{zeng2021newton} proposes a Newton-type method that is robust to non-isolated solutions.
-This leads to local quadratic convergence assuming that the solution set satisfies an \mb{}-type property.
-The algorithm requires the knowledge of the dimension of the solution set.
+Finally, we found only few convergence results based on \mb{} in the optimization literature. \cite{fehrman2020convergence} derive capture theorems and asymptotic sublinear convergence rates for gradient descent assuming that \mb{} holds on the set of minima.
+They also provide probabilistic bounds for stochastic variants. \cite{usevich2020approximate} consider optimization problems over unitary matrices.
+They propose sufficient conditions for \mb{} to hold at a local optimum and then exploit the induced \pl{} condition to obtain convergence rates.
+In order to solve systems of nonlinear equations,~\cite{zeng2023newton} proposes a Newton-type method that is robust to non-isolated solutions.
+It enjoys local quadratic convergence assuming a \mb{}-type property.
+The algorithm requires the knowledge of the dimension of the set of solutions.